 This game is loosely based on the best-selling book of the franchise, The Secret at Shadow Ranch (1931).
 The story happens in the Shadow Ranch, in Arizona, during a vacation.
 On the first day, Nancy discovers the owners are gone, and she begins the quest to find them.

 Danger by Design debuted in 2006.
-Nancy Drew returns for a new point-and-click adventure loosely inspired by 1988’s Death by Design book.
+It’s loosely inspired by 1988’s Death by Design book.

 The plot takes the amateur sleuth to Paris.
 She’s undercover as an assistant to a suspicious fashion designer.